brown-cs-224/Mesh-Stencil/README.md

 - Use Qt Creator's debugger.
 - **REMINDER: Your code will run much faster if you compile in Release mode ;)**

+## Example Results
+In folder meshes contained example meshes along with its local/global operation.
+Note that this only serve as a guideline and the exact vertices position might not be the same with your result as the order of local operation might differ.

 ## Submission Instructions

 Submit your branch of the Github classroom repository to the “Mesh” assignment.